-Monkey, Sea Turtle & Conservation Volunteer Research Assistant
+Job Title: Monkey, Sea Turtle & Conservation Research Assistant

-The Bioko Biodiversity Protection Program (BBPP) is seeking volunteers to assist with data collection on primate ecology, nesting sea turtle ecology, conservation activities, ecotourism, and threats to local wildlife at our two research camps on the southern beaches of Bioko Island, Equatorial Guinea.
-BBPP will engage field assistants for a period of either 2 OR 5 months during the upcoming dry season, beginning in November and lasting through March.
-Volunteer commitments are flexible – applicants are encouraged to apply for either a 5 month full field season or a 2 month field season in either the beginning (November – December) or end (January – February) of the dry season on Bioko.
+The Bioko Biodiversity Protection Program (BBPP) is seeking volunteers to assist with data collection on primate ecology, nesting sea turtle ecology, conservation activities, ecotourism, and threats to local wildlife at our two research/conservation camps on the southern beaches of Bioko Island, Equatorial Guinea.
+BBPP will engage field assistants for a period of approximately 5 months during the upcoming dry season, beginning in November and lasting through the middle of March.
 All field assistants are expected to devote at least 40 hrs/week to the project, but due to the nature of the project and living conditions, hours will likely be considerably more.

 Primary activities are listed below with the percent expected time dedication (time allocations are subject to change):

 This is an unpaid (volunteer) position.
 However, BBPP will provide housing (tents or a room and bed when at another BBPP facility), food and local transportation.
-You are expected to provide international transportation to and from Malabo, Equatorial Guinea (± $2000 for a round trip flight from US), medical and evacuation insurance, appropriate immunizations (yellow fever) and medications (anti-malarial medications).
+You are expected to provide international transportation to and from Malabo, Equatorial Guinea that will be reimbursed up to $1200 after successful completion of the experience, medical and evacuation insurance, appropriate immunizations (yellow fever) and medications (anti-malarial medications).
 Non-US citizens will need to apply for a visa to enter Equatorial Guinea.
-We will try to obtain a letter of invitation through the local university in Malabo but cannot guarantee a visa.
-If you chose to apply for and accept the 5-month commitment, international travel expenses will be reimbursed.
+We will help to facilitate a letter of invitation but cannot guarantee a visa.

-Please send a cover letter, CV and contact information for 3 references to both Dana Venditti (firstname.lastname@example.org) and Juan Cruz Ondo Nze (email@example.com).
+Please send a cover letter, CV and contact information for 3 references to BBPP National Manager David Montgomery (firstname.lastname@example.org).
 The cover letter and/or CV should clearly detail applicants’ level of Spanish proficiency.